-Alison Dollery is a Visual Artist, Writer, researcher and Curator of the Manufactured Body Project (Archives), who employs the materiality of her own body as both the medium and canvas for her work, engaging in a diverse array of artistic forms, expanding practices of drawing, painting, sculpture, printmaking, performance art, and writing.
+Alison Dollery is a Visual Artist, Writer, Researcher and Curator who employs the materiality of her own body as both the medium and canvas (Body as a Canvas) for her work, engaging in a diverse array of artistic forms, expanding practices of drawing, painting, sculpture, printmaking, performance/body art, and writing.

 These forms are all unified around the lived experience of her body, which she refers to as having a "Manufactured Body".
-Her art practice and research have been deeply influenced by her journey of drastic weight loss and body transformation, allowing her to assert ownership over her embodied experiences.
+Her art practice and research have been deeply influenced by her long term health conditions, stigmatisation of the body and her journey of drastic weight loss and body transformation.
+Using her body as a canvas and research allowing her to assert ownership over her embodied experiences.

 "I use my body because it's the material I know the best; it's malleable, transformable, ethical and honest"...